kcalomento/VBA-Challenge/README.md

 Check Your Work / See Finished Workbook:
 ----
 Head back over to the repository to see the correct outputs for this project.
-Hope you had fun!
+You can also check the finished workbook with the results shown and the script already in VBA: m2_multiple_year_stock_data.xlsm (this one has no diy at the end).

 Notes
 ----